archbloom/Group-Project/Assignment 4/Readme.md

 		* Why root?
 			- To copy the executable to /usr/bin/ you need the permissions hence.

-	* this will create the command to run the svc.cpp code
+	* this will create the command "svc" to run the svc.cpp code

 	* now to run the svc.cpp
 		* commit
 			- svc filename.txt (in our case file name is "test.txt")
 		* to display the version
 			- svc N (where N is the version number)

-	* output is in 'output.txt' file
+	* Initialize '.count.txt' file to '-1' before running for the first time.